Marvin Wolfgang: Biography

 Wolfgang was a soldier in World War II and participated in the Battle of Monte Cassino.
-After the war he studied at the University of Pennsylvania, where his principal teacher was Thorsten Sellin.
+After the war he studied at Dickinson College, graduating in 1948, and the University of Pennsylvania, where his principal teacher was Thorsten Sellin.
 At Penn, Wolfgang took his MA (1950) and PhD (1955) in sociology/criminology.
 Until his death in 1998 he was a professor of criminology at the University of Pennsylvania.

 In 1964, he published The Measurement of Delinquency, which was the first study of the true impact of crime on society.
 Three years later, he completed The Subculture of Violence: Towards an Integrated Theory in Criminology, which focused on high rates of violence among blacks and the influence of a black subculture.

 Wolfgang wrote over 30 books and 150 articles throughout his life.
 His most famous work, Delinquency in a Birth Cohort, was published in 1972.
 This book marked the beginning of large-scale studies of crime and delinquency.
 It was a study of over 10,000 boys born in Philadelphia in 1945.
 The purpose was "to determine which members of the cohort had official contacts with the police, to compare delinquents with nondelinquents, and to trace the volume, frequency and character of delinquent careers up to age 18."
 The data revealed that of 9,945 boys, 3,475 had at least one recorded police incident.
 Other statistics showed that offender rates increased gradually from ages 7 to 11, increased rapidly from 11 to 16, and declined at age 17.
 The study concluded that a small number of offenders account for most of the offenses committed.
 It also stated that "the juvenile justice system has been able to screen the hard core offenders fairly well, but it has been unable to restrain, discourage, or cure delinquency."